litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.7.0/litmus-probe.md

 ### httpProbe

-The httpProbe allows developers to specify a URL which the experiment uses to gauge health/service availability (or other custom conditions) as part of the entry/exit criteria.
+The `httpProbe` allows developers to specify a URL which the experiment uses to gauge health/service availability (or other custom conditions) as part of the entry/exit criteria.
 The received status code is mapped against an expected status.
-It can be defined at `.spec.experiments[].spec.httpProbe` the path inside chaosengine.
+It can be defined at `.spec.experiments[].spec.httpProbe` the path inside ChaosEngine.

 ```yaml
 httpProbe: